top of page

 • Discomfort when sitting for long periods

-• Increased pain with bending, lifting, or twisting
+• Increased pain with bending, lifting, twisting, or coughing

-• Sensations such as burning, sharp pain, or electric-like discomfort along the leg
+• Burning, sharp, or electric-like discomfort along the leg

 What Contributes to Lumbar Radiculopathy?